identity-box/identity-box/workspaces/homepage/README.md

-# NextBuild 2018
+# Homepage

-A markdown-focused documentation browser based on the powerful framework [Gatsby](https://www.gatsbyjs.org).
+This workspace contains the homepage for the [idbox.online](https://idbox.online) page.